softwaremill/sttp/docs/testing.rst

   val response2 = sttp.post(uri"http://example.org/partialAda").send()
   // response2.body will be Right("Ada")

 This approach to testing has one caveat: the responses are not type-safe.
-That is, the backend cannot match on or verify that the type included in the response matches the response type requested.
+That is, the stub backend cannot match on or verify that the type of the response body matches the response body type requested.

 Simulating exceptions
 ---------------------